*fair warning- this post will have lots of swear words- not for the under 18’s*

 This happened with me being very aware (because I had to be) of UK employment laws and company policy.
 This happened despite that and please know that I did not go gently into these conditions, I did not accept this mistreatment and yet it happened time and time again.

-This list does not include the mistreatment retail staff receive at the hands of their customers.
+But while we’re on the subject, I need you to bear in mind that this list does not include the mistreatment retail staff receive at the hands of their customers.
 I have been spat at, physically, verbally and sexually assaulted by customers.
 Customers have waited for me outside my place of work, sometimes for hours.
 Customers have expected me to still be of service to them outside of my workplace and grown irate when I politely refused.

 This type of behaviour has gotten progressively worse in the ten (ish) years I worked in customer facing/ customer service positions.
 I’m sure it’s pure hell post pandemic.